firstdraft/appdev-lessons/lessons/nouns-verbs-and-grammar.md

 #### _Do_, or do not.
 There is no  _read_.

-If you weren't typing out every expression in a REPL, then you're doing this wrong.
+When you saw the "✏️ **Exercise:**" prompt, if you weren't typing out every expression in a REPL, then you're doing this wrong.
 If you're just _reading_, you won't be successful at learning programming; you have to _do_ in order to build up some muscle memory. _Practice is crucial._

 In fact, not only should you be typing the things I ask you to type, but you should also be trying out random other things that occur to you.
 (E.g., "What if I tried `"Mississippi".length.even?`)